By Marjorie Kean

 It was a sizable building, remarkably clean and modern inside, with stalls for every food imaginable, from cheese, olive oil, fish and meat to beautiful fruits and vegetables.

 At a butcher we bought fresh veal that was ground in front of us, as well as a sizable pork loin that Mara had deboned and wrapped with the bone reattached.
 At other stalls we added buffalo mozzarella, plump fresh tomatoes and fresh spices to our market basket.
-We were then off outside to board a small bus that would take us to the farm.
+We were then off outside to board a small bus that would take us to the farm for our cooking class.

 Off to the Farm for Our Class